 A triangular gold shield with a dark red gear wheel in its field (left item, second row), this insigne is available either as a button or pin.
 It is the property of the chapter and is loaned to the pledge.
-It must be returned when the man is initiated or for any other reason ceases to be a pledge.
+It must be returned when one is initiated, or for any other reason ceases to be a pledge.